TH-Projects/FileNest/README.md

 ```

 ### Launching the system
-All containers can be launched by with the command
+All containers can be launched by the command
 ```
 docker-compose up -d --scale broker=<numberOfBrokersToStart> --scale serverfastify=<numberOfFastifyServersToStart> --build
 ```